Xheawn/Downloading-Later-Versions-of-Python-on-Jetson-Nano-OR-Linux-with-Ubuntu-Versions-Prior-to-21.04/README.md

-# Downloading-Newer-Versions-of-Python-on-Jetson-Nano-Linux-with-Ubuntu-Versions-Prior-to-21.04
+# Downloading-Later-Versions-of-Python-on-Jetson-Nano-Linux-with-Ubuntu-Versions-Prior-to-21.04
-This tutorial helps you to download newer versions of Python without using the deadsnakes packages
+This tutorial helps you to download later versions of Python without using the deadsnakes packages

-Since only the Ubuntu with versions >= 21.04 support newer versions of Python (Ubuntu versions prior to 21.04 typically don't support downloading newer versions of Python directly through the standard APT repositories, such as Python3.10), users with Ubuntu version < 21.04 used other methods.
+Since only the Ubuntu with versions >= 21.04 support later versions of Python (Ubuntu versions prior to 21.04 typically don't support downloading later versions of Python directly through the standard APT repositories, such as Python3.10), users with Ubuntu version < 21.04 used other methods.

 For example, the most common one was using the deadsnakes packages to solve this problem.
 However, the author of the deadsnakes stopped providing the packages from June 2023, thus that method is no longer available.

-Therefore, this is sort of a tutorial that guides you to install newer versions of python (in my case it was Python3.10) on your Jetson Nano or Linux.
+Therefore, this is sort of a tutorial that guides you to install later versions of python (in my case it was Python3.10) on your Jetson Nano or Linux.
 Follow the following steps to make it happen!

 # 1 - Downloading Python from the Official Website
 Find the Python version you want to install on the offcial Python downloading website.